How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 );

 Finally, users will see the new log files just as before.
-In case, users find this method quite technical, they can switch to the modern method mentioned below.
+In case, users find this method on how to rebuild transaction log in SQL Server quite technical, they can switch to the modern method mentioned below.

 #3 Automated Software to Fix All Log Issues